IBM/watsonx-data-introduction/docs/wxd-lab-instructions.md

 !!! warning "Copy and Paste"

 Some commands may span multiple lines, so make sure you copy everything in the box if you are not using the copy button

+There are instructions that will tell you to close the current dialog.

+!!! abstract "Close the dialog by pressing the [x] in the corner"

+In many cases you will also be able to use the Escape key to close the current window.

 ## Icon Reference